HubertHartan/Fuel-Checker-Web-Application/README.md

   <img width="500px" src="public/fuel.png">
 </p>

-This project contains both the frontend and backend code for our Fuel Tracking Web Application
+A Web Application that allows users of NSW to view fuel prices near their area!

+This project contains both the frontend and backend code for our Fuel Tracking Web Application.
 This entire project was created as an assignment for the unit COMP3120: Advanced Web Development.
 The project was built using [React JS](https://reactjs.org/).